Examining and Challenging the Evidence

 Of course, this is one of many examples.

 This wouldn’t have happened without first examining the evidence in his case.

 In many cases, however, the evidence against the individual is much more compelling.
-Many of my DUI Clients admit to having had a few too many before they were pulled over.
-They knew, when they saw the Police lights in their rear-view mirror, that it was going to be a long and unpleasant night.
-And the Police are thoroughly trained in gathering evidence in DUI cases.
-Beyond their extensive training, most Officers have more than enough time under their belts before they’re out, alone, making Traffic Stops.
-The larger point here is that the Michigan Police are good at zipping up a DUI case, thus you need an attorney who is detail-oriented.
+Many of my DUI clients admit to having had a few too many before they were pulled over.
+They knew, when they saw the police lights in their rear-view mirror, that it was going to be a long and unpleasant night.
+And the police are thoroughly trained in gathering evidence in DUI cases.
+Beyond their extensive training, most officers have more than enough time under their belts before they’re out, alone, making traffic stops.
+The larger point here is that the police are good at zipping up a DUI case, thus you need an attorney who is detail-oriented.

-There are all kinds of evidentiary details within any case that must be examined by the Lawyer.
-This is why it is almost always impossible for a lawyer to assess the quality of a DUI case before reading the Michigan Police Report and examining all the other evidence, or assessing the lack of it.
+There are all kinds of evidentiary details within any case that must be examined by the lawyer.
+This is why it is almost always impossible for a lawyer to assess the quality of a DUI case before reading the police report and examining all the other evidence, or assessing the lack of it.

 As I noted, examining that evidence carefully and critically is the first order of business in any DUI case.

 Challenging evidence for the sake of simply challenging it, however, is not a good idea.
-By doing that, a person may likely forgo the opportunity to have their Lawyer work out some kind of Plea and/or Sentence bargain that could considerably soften the blow of a DUI case based upon solid evidence.
+By doing that, a person will likely forgo the opportunity to have their lawyer work out some kind of plea and/or sentence bargain that could considerably soften the blow of a DUI case based upon solid evidence.

-And as I’ve pointed out several times, above, a decision to challenge any of the DUI or DWI evidence, or not, can only be made after it has been carefully and critically examined.
-If you are facing a drunk driving charge in the Detroit area, and you want to hire a Lawyer capable of thoroughly evaluating the evidence in your case, you should call me.
+And as I’ve pointed out several times, above, a decision to challenge any of the DUI evidence, or not, can only be made after it has been carefully and critically examined.
+If you are facing a drunk driving charge in the Detroit area, and you want to hire a lawyer capable of thoroughly evaluating the evidence in your case, you should call me.